Flow of Grace

 “Moreover, God is able to make every grace abundant for you, so that in all things, always having all you need, you may have an abundance for every good work.” — 2 Corinthians 9:8 (NABRE)

-“May the Lord Jesus Christ be with your spirit.
-May grace be with you.” — 2 Timothy 4:22 (CPDV)
+“The Lord be with your spirit.
+Grace be with you.” — 2 Timothy 4:22 (NRSVue)

-“But I reckon my own life to be worth nothing to me; I only want to complete my mission and finish the work that the Lord Jesus gave me to do, which is to declare the Good News about the grace of God.” — Acts 20:24 (GNTD)
+“But I reckon my own life to be worth nothing to me; I only want to complete my mission and finish the work that the Lord Jesus gave me to do, which is to declare the Good News about the grace of God.” — Acts 20:24 (GNT)

 Related Quotes